Australian Overland Telegraph Line: Running the Overland Telegraph Line

-The requirements of nineteenth century telegraphy meant the Overland Telegraph Line initially required repeater stations every 250-300kms to boost the signal.
-The repeater stations contained two power sources -- the line was powered by Meidinger cells - a variation of Daniell cells, as well Leclanche cells for the local equipment.
-The repeater stations had a staff of four to six, including a station master, telegraphists and linesmen.
+The requirements of nineteenth century telegraphy meant the Overland Telegraph Line required repeater stations, a maximum of 250–300 km apart, to boost the signal.
+The repeater stations contained two primary batteries: the line was powered by a (c.
+120 V) bank of Meidinger cells — a variation of Daniell cell, "recharged" by replacing the electrolyte — as well as Leclanche cells for the local equipment.
+Although repeater stations have been run by a single telegraphist, usual staffing was four to six, including a station master, telegraphists and a linesman.
+The job of a telegraphist was to record each message received, with the time of day, and to re-send (relay) it further along the line.

-The southern section of the line initially included Repeater Stations at Beltana, Strangways Springs and the Peake.
-In 1884, a Repeater Station was added in Hergott Springs/Maree.
-In 1896, the Repeater Stations at Strangways Springs and the Peake were closed, and new Repeater Stations were opened at William Creek and Oodnadatta, aligning with the Great Northern Railway.

-The line proved an immediate success in opening the Northern Territory; gold discoveries were made in several places along the northern section (in particular Pine Creek), and the repeater stations in the MacDonnell Ranges proved invaluable starting points for explorers like Ernest Giles, W. C. Gosse, and Peter Egerton-Warburton who were heading west.
 Within the first year of operations 4000 telegrams were transmitted.
-Maintenance was an ongoing and mammoth task, with floods often destroying poles.
+Maintenance was an ongoing and mammoth task, with floods often destroying poles, and a range of other incidents disrupting the line.
 In the 1880s, wooden poles were replaced with Joseph Oppenheimer's patented telescoping poles.

+The line proved an immediate success in opening the Northern Territory; gold discoveries were made in several places along the northern section (in particular Pine Creek), and the repeater stations in the MacDonnell Ranges proved invaluable starting points for explorers like Ernest Giles, W. C. Gosse, and Peter Egerton-Warburton who were heading west.

 In February 1875, a small contingent of Overland Telegraph employees left Port Darwin for Adelaide on the ill-fated SS Gothenburg.
 A few days later, at least ten were among the hundred-odd who lost their lives after she encountered a severe storm, and was driven into the Great Barrier Reef and sank.

-The final stage of connecting Australia to the world was begun in 1875 when the Western Australian and South Australian governments agreed to build a line across the Nullarbor plain.
-This equally challenging project was completed in 1877.

-Around 1871, a second cable connected Java with an overland line from Perth to Cable Station, Roebuck Bay.
+A chain of repeater stations

+The southern section of the line included repeater stations at Beltana, Strangways Springs and the Peake.
+Traces and remains of these repeater stations can still be seen today along the Oodnadatta Track in South Australia.

+The central section of the line included repeater stations at Charlotte Waters and Alice Springs.
+Charlotte Waters was operational until the 1930s; today there is very little left at the site.

+The northern section of the line included repeater stations at Barrow Creek, Tennant Creek, Daly Waters, Powell Creek, Katherine, Yam Creek and finally a terminus point in Darwin.
+In Darwin, there was also considerable infrastructure to manage and maintain the undersea cable/s to Europe.